pdjr-n2k/TMP106/README.md

-**TMP106** treats each connected temperature sensor as an independent device and maintains a persistent mapping between a sensor's OneWire hardware address and its unique, user configured, NMEA address (NMEA refer to this as an instance number).
+**TMP106** treats each connected temperature sensor as an independent device and maintains a persistent mapping between a sensor's OneWire hardware address and its user configured NMEA address (in NMEA-speak this address is termed an 'instance number').

-PGN 130316 temperature reports are broadcast regularly for each sensor at user defined time intervals.
+**TMP106** can transmit PGN 130316 temperature reports at a maximum rate of two reports per second.
-The minimum time interval between successive PGN 130316 broadcasts is limited by the NMEA 2000 specification in two ways.
-Firstly, an absolute limit on the module transmission rate means that the **TMP106** will not broadcast more than two temperature reports per second.
-Secondly, a limit on the minimum reporting interval of a single temperature instance is limited to two seconds.
+The rate at which a sensor channel can report its temperature is user configurable up to a maximum rate of one report every two seconds.

 These timing constraints raise a potential issue: if every sensor attempts to transmit at the maximum rate, then six sensor reports will